Ana Daugherty (dy6149)

 Bio Sketch:

-Dr. Daugherty is an Assistant Professor, jointly appointed to the Institute of Gerontology and Department of Psychology.
+Dr. Daugherty is an Associate Professor, jointly appointed to the Institute of Gerontology and Department of Psychology.
 She is affiliated faculty and serves on the steering committee of the Translational Neuroscience Program (School of Medicine).

-Curriculum Vitae: https://people.wayne.edu/profile/dy6149/1696/daugherty_cv_09070_2023.pdf 416157 1694103750 file
+Curriculum Vitae: https://people.wayne.edu/profile/dy6149/1696/daugherty_cv_0813_2024.pdf 389830 1723587506 file

 Education: